Blog Detail

 Practical Advice for Students

-1. Prioritize Integrated Questions: Concentrate on questions such as Read Aloud, which affect multiple modules.
+1. Prioritize Integrated Questions: Concentrate on questions such as Summarize Written Text, Summarize Group Discussion, which affect multiple modules.

-2. Practice High Weightage Questions: Allocate more time for questions with the higher number of questions, including Repeat Sentence and Fill in the Blanks.
+2. Practice High Weightage Questions: Allocate more time for questions with the higher number of questions, including Repeat Sentence and Write from Dictation.

 3. Understand Scoring Parameters: Understand the scoring criterion for each task to make better use of the partial credit scores.